 Four modules will be delivered during the one-year programme: Advanced Occupational Therapy Theory, Advanced Occupational Therapy Practice, Context and Delivery of Practice and Healthcare Development and Delivery.
 All four modules will focus on occupational therapy theories and interventions in the practice areas of Primary Care, Mental Health, Older Adults and Cognitive Rehabilitation that can be applied across the lifespan.

 The learning approaches in the programme will be active and student-centred.
-Enquiry and problem-based learning will be used to facilitate development of critical thinking and self-directed learning skills.
+Enquiry and problem-based learning will be used to facilitate the development of critical thinking and self-directed learning skills.

 Eligibility and Exemption